 Serotonin: Estrogen’s Dance Partner...

 Additional Neuro-Endocrine Factors

-Progesterone is a GABA agonist2,3, and correctly balanced GABA is important for stress management and in maintaining a balanced mood.
-The rise and fall of progesterone in the luteal phase of the menstrual cycle will influence GABA levels4, although not quite to the extent of estrogen’s influence on serotonin.
+Progesterone also plays a key role in the monthly cycle, and like estrogen it affects neurotransmitters.
+Progesterone is a GABA agonist.2,3 Well balanced GABA is important for stress management and in maintaining a balanced mood.
+The rise and fall of progesterone in the luteal phase (second half) of the menstrual cycle will influence GABA levels4, although not quite to the extent of estrogen’s influence on serotonin.